Analyzings/advanced-password-gen/README.md

 6- Type "py password_generator.py"

 7- Enjoy your super safe passwords!
-(Don't forget to store them in a .txt file or where you want!)

 --------------------Thank You For Reading-----------------